Find out how many of the top 10 most commonly abused are within reach in your home.

 Sold as nasal or sinus decongestants, these medications bring relief to those who suffer from seasonal allergies, the common cold, or the flu.
 However, these drugs can produce stimulant effects that are similar to amphetamines and can affect the central nervous system.
 When abused, side effects can occur such as paranoia, psychosis, mood swings, or an irregular heartbeat.
 These medications are also sought after to make illegal methamphetamine.

-Prescription drug addiction is a serious problem.
+Prescription drug addiction in Tampa is a serious problem.
 Take inventory in your home and see how many items from the top 10 most common household items list are within reach.
 Knowing the dangers of these substances can protect you and your loved ones from making a deadly mistake.

 If you or a loved one needs help with abuse and/or treatment, please call the WhiteSands Treatment at (877) 855-3470.
 Our addiction specialists can assess your recovery needs and help you get the addiction treatment that provides the best chance for your long-term recovery.